 Keep it short.
 God is not impressed with our babbling and long prayers (see Matthew 6:7; Luke 18:9–14).
 He hears humble and honest cries for help.

 I want to learn more about prayer?

 Prayer is something to be learnt.
-One never “arrives” at prayer, but one is always a student and learner (the word “disciple” literally means “learner”).
-There are plenty of good resources out there on prayer, but like a food buffet, not everything is healthy!
+One never “arrives” at prayer, but we are always a student and learner (the word “disciple” literally means “learner”).
+There are plenty of resources out there on prayer but, like a food buffet, not everything is healthy!